tsmARCHITECTURE post Usonian Projects

 While many of these values and principles are finding their way into housing today the reality is that they are being added to - layered upon - the existing paradigm of the housing “industry” (a misnomer if there ever was one).
 These values cannot rightly be seen to be and applied as mere features.
 As add-ons.
 As sometimes available “good-to-haves.”
 They must be integral functions of the design, the way of building and way of living within the habitat.
 They must be how the habitat itself fits within the many layers of social and planet ecologies.
 Without this fitness there is no true art nor real economy.

 There are many works being built today that as a building “look” like a postUsonian.
 As a work of architecture and art, as mostly understood today, they are excellent works.
 Ecologically, they are much better than what was being built a decade ago.
 Many present a startlingly new and interesting vantage point on the world we live in.
 I only wish this quality of work had been prevalent in the period of the late 60s through the turn of the century.
 I find two major areas of concern.
 One internal to the project and one external.
-First, the way of life which to house is designed for rarely challenges the conventions long in place nor facilitates true alternatives.
+First, the way of life for which the house is designed for rarely challenges the conventions long in place nor facilitates true alternatives.
 Second, The majority of works address the immediate place the building is built and sometimes a somewhat larger context, yet not that we are now building planetary architecture.
-In short, these works are great examples of what could have been the dominate domestic architecture of the what is now a fading paradigm and they do not address comprehensively the world we are actually building today, let alone what we should be and can be building for the future.
+In short, these works are great examples of what could have been the dominate domestic architecture of the what is now a fading paradigm and they do not address - comprehensively - the world we are actually building today, let alone what we should be and can be building for the future.
 While having individual quality, they are losing relevance.
 Art is universal, timeless and local - and, time specific.
 Today, we need an architecture which points to and creates a viable future.
 A future which respects our past while freeing us from it.
+It is the social design strategy of most work I question here.

 The Usonian concept cannot be copied nor transported intact to the present.
 The Usonian was a brilliant synthesis for its time.
 It must be recreated.
 Even in the last ten years that I have been developing the capability to produce postUsonians, the rate of change and shift in circumstances of our society has greatly increased the gap between our context and the Usonian context.
 This is why I have brought designs conceived in the 60s and 70s into the Project because they were responsive to the first cycle of social/ecological change much like that which is accelerating today.